wildminder/ComfyUI-Chatterbox/README.md

 ## Notes

-*   The Chatterbox library is vendored (included) within this custom node's `src/` directory.
+*   The Chatterbox library is included within this custom node's `src/` directory.

 ## Acknowledgements

 *   This node relies on the [Chatterbox](https://github.com/resemble-ai/chatterbox) library by Resemble AI.
-*   Inspiration for auto-downloading and node structure from the ComfyUI ecosystem.